TheRealGeneParmesan/Challenge-7/README.md

 - [Questions](#questions)
 - [License](#license)

 ## Installation

-c
+You must install the inquirer package and node.js for this project to work.

 ## Usage

-d
+When I need a README for my projects, I can easily create one.

 ## Contributing

-e
+I am the person contributing to the project.

 ## Tests

-f
+I threw an error to make sure that the outcome was successful.

 ## Questions

 If you have additional questions you can contact me at h.
-Also if you want to check out a cool github page you can find me here: https://github.com/g.
+Also if you want to check out a cool github page you can find me here: https://github.com/TheRealGeneParmesan.

 ## License